raquo/Airstream/README.md

 That said, in practice this is not a big deal because the events that an EventBus receives from different sources should be usually independent of each other because they are coming from different child components.

 Apart from EventBus there is another way to create a loop – the `eventStream.flatten` method.
-And that one too, produces an event stream that emits all events in a new transaction, for all the same reason.
-TODO[Docs] Document flattening.
+And that one too, produces an event stream that emits all events in a new transaction, for all the same reasons.

 Loops necessarily break transactions as a tradeoff.
 Some other libraries do some kinds of dynamic topological sorting which is less predictable and whose performance worsens as your observables graph gets more complicated, but with Airstream there are no such costs.
 The only – and tiny – cost is when Airstream inserts a CombineObservable into the list of pending observables – that list is sorted by a static `topoRank` field, so it takes O(n) where n is the number of currently pending observables, which is usually zero or not much more than that.